ConnorLuks/ReadMeMakerChallenge9/README.md

 - [Questions](#questions)

 ## Installation
+Requires 'npm inquirer'
-No Installation needed, just follow the Usage Information below.
+otherwise No Installation needed, just follow the Usage Information below.

 ## How To Use
 Being Node by entering 'node index.js' in the terminal, then follow the listed questions with relevant answers.